pierrediedhiou/cybersecurity-journey/glossary.md

 produced by a hash function
 - **Database** — A structured system for storing, modifying and retrieving information used by web applications
+- **Decoder** — A Burp Suite tool used to decode captured data or encode payloads before sending them to a target
 ## E
 - **Encryption** — Process of encoding data so only authorized parties can read it
 - **Enumeration** — Systematically gathering information about a target system